freqtrade/freqtrade/docs/edge.md

 $$ R = \frac{\text{potential_profit}}{\text{potential_loss}} $$

 ???
 Example "Worked example of $R$ calculation"
     Let's say that you think that the price of *stonecoin* today is $10.0.
-You believe that, because they will start mining stonecoin it will go up to $15.0 tomorrow.
+You believe that, because they will start mining stonecoin, it will go up to $15.0 tomorrow.
 There is the risk that the stone is too hard, and the GPUs can't mine it, so the price might go to $0 tomorrow.
 You are planning to invest $100.<br>
     Your potential profit is calculated as:<br>
     $\begin{aligned}
         \text{potential_profit} &= (\text{potential_price} - \text{cost_per_unit}) * \frac{\text{investment}}{\text{cost_per_unit}} \\